tochalid/PID_Cman/README.md

 > Finding the hyperparameter

 Further "try and observe" in incremental steps led to the final paramters __(0.095,0,1.35)__ at speed throttle __0.55__.
-Another way of determining the parameters more "sofisticatedly" is to implement a __Coordinate Ascent__ algorithm that converges fast but overshoots initially and needs to be tuned too, see "Twiddle".
+Another way of determining the parameters more "sofisticatedly" is to implement a __Coordinate Ascent__ algorithm that converges fast but overshoots initially and needs to be tuned too, see "TWIDDLE".

 > TWIDDLE